internetstandards/Internet.nl/documentation/Docker-deployment.md

     SENTRY_SERVER_NAME=$(hostname) \
     envsubst < docker/host-dist.env > docker/host.env

 After this a `docker/host.env` file is created.
 This file is host specific and should not be modified unless something changes in the domainname or IP settings.
+Note that this sets the sentry hostname for convenience, but to completely configure sentry you also need SENTRY_DSN.

 For instance specific configuration use the `docker/local.env` file.
 Please refer to the `docker/defaults.env` file which contains all configurable settings.
 Please **do not** modify the `docker/defaults.env` file itself as it will be overwritten in updates.